Francis Wright (industrialist): Early life

-Wright was born on 21 December 1806, at Lenton Hall, Nottingham, the son of John Wright and Elizabeth Beresford.
-The Wrights were a landed family, supposedly of Genoese origin, first settling in East Anglia and then in Nottinghamshire and, later, Derbyshire.
+Wright was born on 21 December 1806, at Lenton Hall, Nottingham, the son of John Wright and Elizabeth Beresford.The Wrights were a landed family, first settling in East Anglia and then in Nottinghamshire and, later, Derbyshire.
 Their line can be traced back to John Wright (alias Camplyon) of Stowupland, who lived in the sixteenth century.
-The name Camplyon is thought to have been anglicised from the Italian Camplioni.
 Wright's great-grandfather, Ichabod Wright (1700-1777) had set up Wright's bank, in Long Row, Nottingham, which in 1918 became part of Lloyds bank.
 As the second son, Wright was set to spend life as a banker; however, on the premature death of his elder brother John in Italy in 1828, his father altered his will, making Francis his primary heir.